2E0PGS/blog/_posts/2020-02-09-email-privacy.md

 DMARC I don't think adds any benefit unless you are good at data analytics.
 So ignore it.

 5, 6 ~~and 7~~ are only essential if you are sending emails from this domain or want to prevent someone spoofing you.
-For recieve only it's not a concern.
+For receive only it's not a concern.

 ### PTR